mlavik1/UnityVolumeRendering/Documentation/SimpleITK.md

 ## Supported platforms

-Currently the SimpleITK integration only works on Windows, because the SimpleITK C# wrapper only has distributed binaries for Windows and no other platforms.
-However, SimpleITK is a cross platform library.
+Currently the SimpleITK integration supports Windows, Linux and MacOS.
 To use it on other platforms you could probably try building [the official C# wrapper](https://github.com/SimpleITK/SimpleITK/tree/master/Wrapping/CSharp) for that platform, or manually download the SimpleITK binaries for that platform and create your own C# wrapper.
 However, I'll look into distributing binaries for at least Linux (which is what I use as a daily driver).

+Note: If you wish to enable SimpleITK, you currently need to create the build on the same platform as your target platform.
+If you wish to create a Linux build on Windows, you would need to manually download the SimpleITK Linux binaries before you build.